-The historic study compiled by ADVN, the centre for archives, documentation and research on nationalism in Europe, outlines the specific ideology of the EFA, next to offering an overview of EFA's the accomplishments and failures in recent years.
+The historic study compiled by ADVN outlines the specific ideology of the EFA, next to offering an overview of EFA's the accomplishments and failures in recent years.

 "How could we be nationalists, without thinking of it as creating Europe?"
-1 a) Languages and cultures. b) United in diversity. c) Solidarity.
+1 and cultures. b) United in diversity. c) Solidarity.
 1.3.
 A safer planet for our children. a) Environment and sustainability. b) Human Rights. c) Pacifism.
 2. Future Generations.
 3. A strategy for the future.
 4. Conclusion.

 Structure of the chapter: 1.
 EFA accomplishments and future projections.
 1.1.
-A Europe closer to the citizens. a) Self-determination; b) Glocalization Globalisation and subsidiarity. c) EU reforms. d) Justice, economic and social progresses.
+A Europe closer to the citizens. a) Self-determination; b) Glocalisation and subsidiarity. c) EU reforms. d) Justice, economic and social progresses.
 1.2.
-Europe of diversity.
+Europe of diversity. a) Languages

-EFA accomplishments and future projections
+1. EFA accomplishments and future projections